Trusted By

 TAVR is the recommended option for elderly patients with high surgical risk, whereas open aortic valve replacement is better suited for younger patients with longer life expectancy and fewer underlying health conditions.
 In TAVR, a thin catheter is guided through the femoral artery to place the new valve, avoiding the need for a chest incision or a heart-lung machine.
 Open surgery, on the other hand, involves opening the chest and supporting circulation through a bypass machine during the procedure.
 The choice between the two depends on recovery time, procedural risk, valve longevity, and the patient’s overall health condition.

-According to Dr. Vishal Khullar, Cardiac Surgeon in Mumbai, In patients above 75 with comorbidities, TAVR cuts mortality risk by nearly half compared to open surgery, but anatomy and valve longevity still weigh heavily on the final call.
+According to Dr. Vishal Khullar,a leading Cardiac Surgeon in Mumbai, In patients above 75 with comorbidities, TAVR cuts mortality risk by nearly half compared to open surgery, but anatomy and valve longevity still weigh heavily on the final call.

 How does TAVR differ from open aortic valve replacement?